Exercising the right to petition the Chamber of Deputies

 • request the opinion of another committee;

-The petitioner is informed by post of the procedures undertaken by the Committee on Petitions.
+• of the procedures of the Committee on Petitions;

 Public petitions

 The Committee on Petitions will examine the request.
-If the Committee on Petitions gives a positive opinion, the Conference of Presidents then agrees on whether to publish the petition or not on the website of the Chamber of Deputies.
+If it meets all requirements, the Committee on Petitions issues a positive opinion.

 If the petition does not meet the eligibility criteria, the request is rejected.